shuangpingzhao/Decision-Visibility-Delay/README.md

 ## Core Questions

-I explore questions such as:
+This repository reflects on questions such as:

 - Why do issues often exist long before they are formally recognized?
 - Why are some signals seen but not interpreted as actionable?